dirkpetersen/our-chat/README.md

 [LibreChat](https://www.librechat.ai/), on the other hand, takes zero on-boarding time; users simply login with their enterprise credentials and use the system just like ChatGPT or Claude.ai.
 Another reason to like LibreChat is its superior user interface.
 It has gained much popularity and is [often trending](https://trendshift.io/repositories/4685) on GitHub.

+You can bring up a LibreChat server in 5 minutes [once you have the prerequisites](#prerequisites).

 ![image](https://github.com/user-attachments/assets/85422848-7875-4c87-8f62-2582e8e07775)